Overview

 What is the graduation rate at Emory University?

-90% of students who start at Emory University end up finishing their degree within six years of enrolling.
-This is 32% more than the national median.
+92% of students who start at Emory University finish their degree within six years of enrolling.
+This is 34% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of Emory University go on to earn?

-10 years after starting school at Emory University, the median earnings among students who received federal financial aid was $80,137.
+The median income of students 10 years after starting at Emory University is $80,137.
 This is $29,746 more than the national median.

 How much do students at Emory take out in loans?

-Graduates of Emory have to take out a median of $18,250 in federal student loans.
+Graduates of Emory take out a median of $18,250 in federal student loans.
 This is $4,750 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources